CurtisNewbie/servlet-notes/java-servlet-spec-4.md

 +---------------------------------------------------+
 ```

-An implemnetation might be just like above.
+An implementation might be just like above.
 A **FilterChain** implementation internally contains a list of **Filter** for a request, it internally maintains a pointer (say `'int currFilter'`) pointing to current filter, it starts with calling first filter's `doFilter(...)` method, once the first filter finishes, it calls the filter chain's `doFilter(...)` method, then the filter chain calls next filter just like `'filters[++currFilter].doFilter(...)'`.

-Each filter may transform the request and response object by wraping them in order, so that their behaviours are modified.
+Each filter may transform the request and response object by wrapping them in order, so that their behaviours are modified.
 E.g., for handling multipart/form-data requests, there may be a filter that wraps the original `HttpServletRequest` and `HttpServletResponse` with custom implementation that is able to parse multipart requests' Part and parameters.

 After invocation of next filter in the chain, current filter may evaluates the response object.
 It may look like below.